dlt-hub/dlt/docs/website/docs/dlt-ecosystem/file-formats/parquet.md

   Defaults to "2.4".
 - `data_page_size`: Set a target threshold for the approximate encoded size of data pages within a column chunk (in bytes).
 Defaults to "1048576".
+- `timestamp_timezone`: A string specifying timezone, default is UTC

 Read the
 [pyarrow parquet docs](https://arrow.apache.org/docs/python/generated/pyarrow.parquet.ParquetWriter.html)